 Prescription medicines may be necessary.
 Pain medications may be useful for patients with mucositis, and anti-fungal medications may help resolve cases of candidiasis.

 Dental restorations such as fillings, may be required for patients who have developed dental caries or have broken or fractured teeth.
-Where is significant and an abscess has formed, the tooth may need to be extracted.
+Where decay is significant and an abscess has formed, the tooth may need to be extracted.

 Palliative dental care can help relieve the oral side effects of a serious disease, allowing patients to eat, drink and speak as comfortably as possible.